yachty66/Stablecharacter/README.md

 - [ ] make a way to track retention
 - [ ] find a good number of total messages send for monetanisation
 - [ ] add anime characters to the app

+top prio list of features i have to implement:

+i do wanna add a paywall at 20 total messages send to be able to make some cash

+- user retention
+- make commercial after 20 messages
+- make reddit marketing
+- make reddit ads